andreashuber69/verify-coldcard-dice-seed/README.md

 m/84'/0'/0'/0/9 => bc1qkrye64arqhg7aas0ntzlkgckn09klx825sdk3u

 Press the 9 button on your COLDCARD.
-Press p for a new passphrase, CTRL-C to abort or any other key to continue:
+Press p for new passphrase, CTRL-C to stop or any other key to continue:

 CAUTION: If you've set up your COLDCARD with a seed please clear it now by first going back to the main menu (press the X button as many times as necessary) and then selecting 'Advanced', 'Danger Zone', 'Seed Functions', 'Destroy Seed'.
 ```